eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 ## Chemistry First

+_ADHD has a biological cause and drugs are the first-line treatment for good reasons.
+There is no virtue in trying to beat it through willpower alone._

 The treatment for ADHD is stimulants.
 Everything else in this post is not an alternative to, but a complement to, stimulant medication.
 In fact most of the strategies described here, I was only able to execute _after_ starting stimulant medication.
 Chemistry is the critical node in the tech tree: the todo list, the pomodoro timers, etc., all of that was _unlocked_ by the medication.

 And if stimulant side-effects are bad, you can try another stimulant, or another dose.
 And if you exhaust all of them, you can try alternative ADHD drugs.